-This is the home of the unusual tactic, the improbable gambit, the army list they said would "never work" or the codex that "sucks"...yet we win with it.
+This is the home of the unusual tactic, improbable gambit, army lists they said would "never work" or codexes that "suck"...yet we win with them.
 Winners take every advantage and every lesson they can get, applying them, no matter how unorthodox.
 What works, works.
 Arguing that it didn't is a fools errand.
 Read the past Blog entries (the right column of this page), comment on them and let us know what you think.
 Welcome!

 Adults go from physically aggressive to passive aggressive as they get older and realize that punching people in the mouth isn't nearly as effective a punishment for insolence as ostracizing them is.
 So we perfect the art and the internet has spawned a whole generation of people who know how to go about it very well.